jairoevaristo/-API-Autentication-JWT/README.md

 **The application runs on localhost on port 3001**

-- Route that lists registered users, to access this route it is necessary to authenticate.
-In the request I received a header authorization with a bearer and the token.
+- Route that lists the registered users and shows the email of the currently active user, to access this route it is necessary to authenticate.
+In the request, I received a header authorization with a holder and the token.
 [GET]

 ```
 http://localhost:3001/index